 Camping permits are required for all overnight stays, including anchoring.
 Permits may be obtained at visitor centers or you may permit in advance by contacting the park.
 Visibly display permit when at dock or anchorage.
 When staying ashore, display your permit on tent or shelter door.

 Visitors to Isle Royale, including those fishing in park waters, are required to pay a $7 per person daily entrance fee.
 This fee is charged to enter or remain within the park per calendar day.
 Children 15 and under are exempt.

 Generally, only docks that adjoin campgrounds are open for overnight use.
 The Rock Harbor Marina provides nightly slip rentals with utility service hook-ups.

-The following docks are open for day use only from 6am until 10pm eastern time:
+The following docks are open for day use only, from 6 am until 10 pm eastern time:

-Any other dock posted or signed as closed to overnight use.
+Any other dock posted or signed as closed to overnight use

 The following docks are closed to public use:

-The operation or use of permanently installed (by manufacturer) on-board vessel generators is allowed from 6:00 a.m. to 10:00 p.m.
-EDT in developed zones, and at the following docks: Beaver Island, Belle Isle, Caribou Island, Grace Island, Hay Bay, Malone Bay, Rock Harbor, Tobin Harbor and Windigo.
+The operation or use of permanently installed (by manufacturer) on-board vessel generators isallowed from 6:00 a.m. to 10:00 p.m.
+EDT in developed zones, and at the following docks: Beaver Island, Belle Isle, Caribou Island, Grace Island, Hay Bay, Malone Bay, Rock Harbor, Tobin Harbor, and Windigo.

 The operation or use of permanently installed on-board vessel generators is prohibited at the following public docks: Birch Island, Chippewa Harbor, Daisy Farm, Duncan Bay, Duncan Narrows, McCargoe Cove, Merritt Lane, Moskey Basin, Siskiwit Bay, Three Mile, Todd Harbor, and Tookers Island.